Miguel Arteta

-Miguel Arteta (born August 29, 1965) is a Puerto Rican director of film and television, known for his independent film Chuck & Buck (2000), for which he received the Independent Spirit John Cassavetes Award, and for the films The Good Girl (2002) and Cedar Rapids (2011).
+Miguel Arteta (born August 29, 1965) is a Puerto Rican filmmaker known for his work in independent cinema and television.
+His film Chuck & Buck (2000) received the Independent Spirit Award for Best Feature made for under $500,000, while The Good Girl (2002) premiered at the Sundance Film Festival and was met with positive critical reception.
+In television, Arteta has directed episodes for series such as The Office, Succession, and Enlightened.
+His work on Succession earned him a Directors Guild of America Award nomination.

 Early life

-Born in San Juan, Puerto Rico, to a Peruvian father and Spanish mother, Arteta grew across Latin America due to his father's job as a Chrysler auto parts salesman.
+Born in San Juan, Puerto Rico, to a Peruvian father and Spanish mother, Arteta grew up across Latin America due to his father's job as a Chrysler auto parts salesman.
 He went to high school in Costa Rica but was expelled, and went to live with his sister in Boston, Massachusetts, graduating from The Cambridge School of Weston in Massachusetts.
 He then attended Harvard University's documentary program where he learned filmmaking.
 He eventually left for Wesleyan University, where he met future collaborators Matthew Greenfield and Mike White.

 After graduating in 1989, his student film Every Day is a Beautiful Day won a Student Academy Award, which got him a job as a second assistant camera to Jonathan Demme on the documentary Cousin Bobby.
 Demme then recommended him to the AFI Conservatory, and Arteta received his MFA there in 1993.